olejardamir/Hanoi/README.md

 - We can have two or more rods.
 - If we have two rods, then the number of pegs must be 1, otherwise, it can be any number.

 The pegs are represented by a number, starting from 0.
 Higher the number, larger the peg.
+While moving the upermost peg from one rod to another (one by one), the rules of the game become:
+- We cannot remove from an empty rod.
+- We cannot place on top of the smaller peg.